-The ’s effort to nail down $400 billion in cuts has been so tough that doubling that goal “would be extraordinarily difficult and very high risk,” the nominee to be the next top U.S. military leader told lawmakers.
+The Pentagon’s effort to nail down $400 billion in cuts has been so tough that doubling that goal “would be extraordinarily difficult and very high risk,” the nominee to be the next top U.S. military leader told lawmakers.

 Gen. Martin Dempsey, nominated to replace Adm.
 Michael Mullen as the next chairman of the Joint Chiefs of Staff, spoke to the Senate Armed Services Committee Tuesday.
 In the past year, Dempsey has skyrocketed through the ranks, moving from the commander of Army Training and Doctrine Command to Army chief of staff and now the nominee to lead the entire military.